Iguazu Falls Tours and Tickets

 Brazil offers sweeping drama, while Argentina offers an intimate roar.
 Instead of choosing between sunrise and sunset, why not have both?
 Just bring a spare shirt.
 These falls have a way of leaving you soaked… and speechless.
 How to get on an Iguazu Falls tour?
 Read below!

-• The Standard Iguazu Falls entry ticket grants access to all circuits on the Argentine side of Iguazu Falls, including the Upper Circuit, Lower Circuit, and Devil’s Throat.
-These trails offer different vantage points, from panoramic views above the falls to close-up encounters with the rushing cascades.
+• If you just want to enter the park, the Iguazú Falls entry tickets are ideal.
+You'll get access to the Argentine side, including the Upper Circuit, Lower Circuit, and Devil’s Throat.
+These trails offer different vantage points, from panoramic views above the falls to close-up encounters with the rushing cascades, with optional upgrades for guided tours of the Argentine falls.

-• If you prefer an expert-led experience, Iguazu Falls guided tours run every day at 7am.
+• If you prefer an expert-led experience and a budget-friendly option, Iguazu Falls guided tours (without entry tickets) run every day at 7am.
 These tours provide insights into the falls' history, geology, and wildlife and are available in English and Spanish.
 This option also includes hotel transfers for added convenience.
+An entry ticket to the Iguazú National Park must be purchased separately with this ticket.

 • The eco-train, included in all tickets, connects the park entrance with key areas, including the Upper and Lower Circuits and Devil’s Throat.
 Trains run every 30 minutes, but seats fill up quickly.
 The last train to Devil’s Throat departs at 3:30pm, so plan accordingly to explore all trails without rushing.